Oluwapelumi99/Rock--paper-scissors/README.md

    ### Spock
    <img width="1705" alt="Screenshot 2024-04-24 at 00 14 27" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/23517ebc-d14d-4f59-b51d-675c1b3520f4">

    <li>I have tested that the Moves left number starts at 10 and decreases by 1 after each move, as seen after the first move below.</li>
    <img width="1706" alt="Screenshot 2024-04-24 at 00 16 54" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/fdef3665-1624-4350-93d2-5d7a73c8a06d">

    <li>I have tested that the game end after all the moves have been exhausted</li>
     <img width="1710" alt="Screenshot 2024-04-24 at 00 35 22" src="https://github.com/Oluwapelumi99/Rock--paper-scissors/assets/156908824/d5c13b76-278a-4f14-a5ea-8b0287be2af0">

   ## Unfixed bugs
  <li>There are no unfixed bugs</li>

+  ## Validator testing
+   <li>HTML </li>
+  The HTML codes were tested again after fixing the bug and no errors were found after passing through the official W3C validator".

+  <li>CSS</li>
+  There were no bugs to fix when tested through the W3C validator.

+  <li>Javascript</li>
+  The Javascript was tested again through the https://jshint.com after the warnings were fixed and there were any more warnings.

   ## Cloning and Forking
-  <li>In other to clone this page, you will log in to https://github.com, then click on <strong>code</strong> and then click on the <strong>HTTPS</strong> link and then paste it into which ever application you will be using to code.</li>
+  <li>In other to clone this repository, you will log in to https://github.com, then click on <strong>code</strong> and then click on the <strong>HTTPS</strong> link and then paste it into which ever application you will be using to code.</li>
-  <li>To fork this project, you will need to log in to https://github.com, then scroll to the top and click on the <strong> fork</strong> in the top right corner of the code page.</li>
+  <li>To fork this repository, you will need to log in to https://github.com, then scroll to the top and click on the <strong> fork</strong> in the top right corner of the code page.</li>

  ## Technologies used
  <li>https://jshint.com</li>